Azure/aztk/docs/10-clusters.md

 ```sh
 aztk spark cluster delete --id <your_cluster_id>
 ```
+Deleting a cluster also permanently deletes any data or logs associated with that cluster.
+If you wish to persist this data, use the `--keep-logs` flag.

 __You are charged for the cluster as long as the nodes are provisioned in your account.__ Make sure to delete any clusters you are not using to avoid unwanted costs.